microsoft/go/eng/doc/fips/README.md

 Microsoft's Go Linux runtime has been modified to implement several crypto primitives using cgo and OpenSSL.
 Similar to BoringSSL, certain OpenSSL versions are also FIPS 140-2 certified.

+These changes are maintained in the `microsoft/dev.boringcrypto*` branches in this repository.

 It is important to note that an application built with Microsoft's Go toolchain and running in FIPS compatible mode is not FIPS compliant _per-se_.
 It is on the application development team to use FIPS-compliant crypto primitives and workflows.
 The crypto runtime will fall back to Go standard library crypto in case it cannot provide a FIPS-compliant implementation, e.g. when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.

 ## Usage